saintmalik/blog.saintmalik.me/blog/2022-09-11-run-github-actions-locally.md

 </picture>

 :::note
-Whenever the github actions is done, the docker conatiner gets discarded, but there is a way around that
+Whenever the github actions workflow is done, the docker container gets discarded, but there is a way around that
 :::

-In situations where you need to get the results/feedback of your actions which are probably passed to html,json or xml files as output, you won't be able to access it because the docker container gets discarded.
+In situations where you need to get the results/feedback of your workflow actions which are probably passed to html, json or xml files as output, you won't be able to access it because the docker container gets discarded.

 But ```act``` has a subcommand to help with that, which makes your docker containers resusable.

-hence you can enter the docker container to view your actions output or copy it into your local system, which ever works for you.
+hence you can enter the docker container to view your actions output or copy it into your local system, which everone is okay with you.

 Here is the parameter to achieve that